 The easiest approach is to have the existing PBX register an extension on the Vodia PBX.
-In this case, on the Vodia PBX you have to set up an extension, assign a password and then have the existing PBX register a trunk to the Vodia PBX extension.
+In this case, on the Vodia PBX, you have to set up an extension, assign a password and then have the existing PBX register a trunk to the Vodia PBX extension.
 In this setup, the PBX does not have to be in the same LAN as the existing PBX.
-The build-in SBC will take care about NAT issues.
+The build-in SBC will take care of NAT issues.

 Sending calls from the Vodia PBX to a SIP trunk

-You can also send WebRTC calls to a predefined number, for example your cell phone or an existing PSTN number.
+You can also send WebRTC calls to a predefined number, for example, your cell phone or an existing PSTN number.
 This is done using the general SIP trunk capability of the Vodia PBX.
 In order to do that, you need to enable the "Inter-Office" routing capability on the WebRTC trunk and tell the PBX which dial plan on the PBX to use for routing the call.